pauvansen/senGPT/README.md

 ## Overview

 SenGPT is a Flask-based web application that uses the OpenAI GPT-3.5-turbo model to provide responses to user questions.
 The responses are cached for efficiency, using both in-memory and SQLite-based caching mechanisms.
-The application interface is a simple chat-like interface where users can ask questions, and SenGPT responds in German.
+The application interface is a simple chat-like interface where users can ask questions, and SenGPT responds.

 ## Features